-The "Lux Aeterna" portion of the music composed by Clint Mansell for the Requiem for a Dream soundtrack has often been used since in many other contexts, such as trailers for other films (including The Lord of the Rings: The Two Towers, The Da Vinci Code, I am Legend, Man on Fire, Sunshine, etc.), soundtracks for video games (Total Miner: Forge, Assassin's Creed), and background music for TV programs and advertisements.
-It is also commonly used as promotional and/or entrance music for many different college and professional sports teams, including: the Notre Dame, Missouri State University, Boston Celtics, and Virginia Commonwealth University basketball teams; the University of Alabama and Bowdoin College football teams, and the England Rugby Union Team.
+The "Lux Aeterna" portion of the music composed by Clint Mansell for the Requiem for a Dream soundtrack has often been used since in many other contexts, such as trailers for other films (including The Lord of the Rings: The Two Towers (2002), The Da Vinci Code (2006), I Am Legend (2007), Man on Fire (2004), Sunshine (2007), etc.), soundtracks for video games (Total Miner: Forge, Assassin's Creed (2007)), and background music for TV programs and advertisements.
+It is also commonly used as promotional and/or entrance music for many different college and professional sports teams, including: the Notre Dame, Missouri State University, Boston Celtics, and Virginia Commonwealth University basketball teams; the University of Alabama and Bowdoin College football teams, Arsenal Football Club, and the England Rugby Union Team.

 The Tappy Tibbons material was shot in one day, with Christopher McDonald improvising a good deal of his material.
 At the end, the SAG extras for the audience and the crew all gave him a standing ovation.

-The man peeling the orange (and the orange truck) in the scene where the characters go to receive a new shipment of drugs not only indicates their next destination - Florida - but also serves as a nod to the Godfather films, where the presence of oranges indicated disaster.
+(At around 1 hour 3 minutes) The man peeling the orange (and the orange truck) in the scene where the characters go to receive a new shipment of drugs not only indicates their next destination, Florida, but also serves as a nod to the Godfather films, where the presence of oranges indicated disaster.

 While Tappy Tibbons mentions several times that there are three steps to his program, only two steps are ever mentioned in the film; Tappy tells his audience to avoid red meat and to avoid sugar, but Sara is always prevented from hearing the third step.
 Director Darren Aronofsky had intended the third step to be the removal of pharmaceuticals from the equation.
 The film's producers asked Aronofsky to change the third step because they were concerned that pharmaceutical companies would feel that the film's message was targeting them or encouraging people to avoid taking medication.
 Instead of coming up with a new third step, Aronofsky edited the footage so that Sara would either start to daydream or feel the effects of the drugs and be unable to hear the third step.
 In supplementary material for the film, the third thing that drives most people crazy was changed to "no orgasms."

-In the scene that Marion calls Big Tim, there is a shot of his phone number on a piece of paper.
+(At around 1 hour 16 minutes) When Marion calls Big Tim, there is a shot of his phone number on a piece of paper.
 It was not the standard "555-" number used in movies.
 They were able to get away with this because only six digits of the phone number are visible.
-However if you listen carefully, Tyrone does speak all seven digits.
-But, after the scene where Harry is with the doctor, Marion turns over the photograph of her and Harry, revealing the full telephone number.
+However, if you listen carefully, Tyrone does speak all seven digits.
+But after the scene where Harry is with the doctor, Marion turns over the photograph of her and Harry, revealing the full telephone number.